vicwomg/pikaraoke/README.md

 - Refresh song list manually from the info screen.
 - Default download directories are now ~/pikaraoke-songs on MacOS, Windows, and Linux
 - General overdue cleanup of libraries
+- Removed the --show-overlay feature since it is omxplayer only and not supported on pi4

 ## Features